LeonardoBarontini/NLP-examProject/Explanation.rst

 check_unlinked
 --------------
 This function returns a list of the entries that did not get a connection.
-It's intended to be used when the ``Stargate`` methods are called using the ``*_with_check`` variant, giving it in input the ``check_dict``.
+It's intended to be used when the ``Stargate`` methods are called using the ``*_with_check`` variant, as it takes in input the ``check_dict`` outputted by those variants.
 Its use is to show wich entries have failed to get a link, hoping that this could give some hints on how to boost the matching algorithm.
-It can be also used to inspect the list of missing entries in the receiving database, for eventual integrations.
+It can also be used to inspect the list of missing entries in the receiving database, for eventual integrations.

 The main function
 **********************